CLINICAL DATA

 Study design

 A post hoc analysis of renal function was conducted in all patients with amenable mutations receiving Galafold for ≥2 years in the FACETS and ATTRACT clinical trials and OLE.
 Renal function was evaluated using eGFRCKD-EPI determined at baseline and every six months through to the completion of each study.
-The median duration of Galafold therapy across ERT-naïve and ERT-experienced patient populations exceeded 5 years.8
+The median duration of Galafold therapy across ERT-naïve and ERT-experienced patient populations exceeded five years.8

 Stable renal function versus baseline